handpressed/wp-multitenancy-boilerplate/README.md

 $ cd {directory}
 ```

-Replace `{directory}` with the name of your new project, e.g. its domain name.
+Replace `{directory}` with the name of your new WordPress project, e.g. its domain name.

 Composer will download WordPress, move it to `/var/opt/wp` and then symlink `/var/opt/wp` to `web/wp` (see [Directory Structure](#directory-structure)).